Vacancy -- Trustees-Amgueddfa Cymru – National Museum Wales

-Established by Royal Charter in 1907, Amgueddfa Cymru is one of the largest museums in the United Kingdom, and the most important cultural institution in Wales.
-We are a custodian of internationally significant, diverse collections, and a leader in education and cultural participation.
+Established by Royal Charter in 1907, Amgueddfa Cymru is one of the largest museums in the United Kingdom, the custodian of internationally significant, diverse collections, and a leader in education and cultural participation.

-We are funded by the Welsh Government, as a Welsh Government Sponsored Body, and we have a Board of Trustees whose role is to set the strategic direction of the organization, and to ensure proper management of its resources.
+Amgueddfa Cymru is funded by the Welsh Government and has a Board of Trustees whose role is to set the strategic direction of the organization, and to ensure proper management of its resources.
 As a Museum, we are also accountable for the use of our collections and resources to the nation we serve.